SolaceProducts/terraform-provider-solacebroker/docs/resources/cert_authority_ocsp_tls_trusted_common_name.md

   certauthorityname|x||x|
   ocsptlstrustedcommonname|x||x|
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
-  This has been deprecated since 2.19.
+  This has been deprecated since SEMP API version 2.19.
 Replaced by clientCertAuthorities.
 ---

 # solacebroker_cert_authority_ocsp_tls_trusted_common_name (Resource)